matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Is a technique to allow dependencies to be injected at runtime
 - Dependencies are not predetermined

+- DI refers much to the composition of your classes
+    - you compose your classes with DI in mind
+- IoC is the runtime environment of your code
+    - Spring Framework IoC container

 ## :star: Spring Bean Lifecycle